|ACS Data Handbook v. 9.0|

 4.1.1 Read NoiseRead noise is an irreducible contribution to the total error budget.
 It is linked to the readout process and there are no reduction steps that can minimize or remove it.
-The influence of read noise is minimized by reducing the number of pixels in the photometry aperture, and by subdividing the total exposure into the minimum number of component readouts while still permitting adequate cosmic ray and hot pixel removal (and pixel phase sampling, if necessary).
+The influence of read noise is minimized by reducing the number of pixels in the photometry aperture, and by subdividing the total exposure into the minimum number of component readouts while still permitting an adequate cosmic ray and hot pixel removal, as well as pixel-phase sampling.
 Read noise is independent of position on the CCD.
 Tables 4.1, 4.2, and 4.3 show gain and read noise values of the four WFC amplifiers for different time periods.
+Figure 4.1 illustrates the history of the amplifier-based read noise (in electrons) since 2003.

 Table 4.3: CCD Gain and Read Noise Operated Under Side 2 of Original CEB